tlswg/dtls-conn-id/draft-ietf-tls-dtls-connection-id.md

 #  Security and Privacy Considerations {#sec-cons}

+This document does not change the security properties of DTLS {{RFC6347}}.
+It merely provides a more robust mechanism for associating an incoming packet with a stored security context.

-The connection id replaces the previously used 5-tuple and, as such, introduces an identifier that remains persistent during the lifetime of a DTLS connection.
+The connection ID replaces the previously used 5-tuple and, as such, introduces an identifier that remains persistent during the lifetime of a DTLS connection.
 Every identifier introduces the risk of linkability, as explained in {{RFC6973}}.